GA4 Dashboard Guide: Build One People Actually Use

 • Learning curve: Building polished dashboards takes time; the drag-and-drop interface has quirks

 Verdict: Looker Studio is the best free option for GA4 dashboards.
 If your team uses Google Workspace, it's the default choice.
-But be prepared to invest 2-4 hours per dashboard for a polished result.
+Budget real time for the first build — how long depends on how many sources you're blending and how polished it needs to look — and plan for maintenance as the questions change.

 Method 3: Excel or Power BI Dashboards